 In 2012 he made his Broadway debut in Death of a Salesman as Biff Loman which he was nominated for a Tony Award for Best Featured Actor in a Play.
 He also played in Burn/ Chatroom/ Citizenship as Birdman/ Jim/ Stephen at the Royal National Theatre in 2006, alongside Matt Smith from Doctor Who fame, and others.

-Garfield returns to stage in the Royal National Theatre’s Angel in America, playing the role of Prior Walter alongside Russell Tovey, Nathan Lane and Olivier Award- wining Denise Gough.
+Garfield returns to stage in the Royal National Theatre’s Angels in America, playing the role of Prior Walter alongside Russell Tovey, Nathan Lane and Olivier Award- wining Denise Gough.
 The show is set to run from 17 April 2017 at Lyttelton Theatre.

 In 2017 Garfield was nominated for the the Academy Award for Best Actor in a motion picture for his role in Hacksaw Ridge.

 |Angels in America||Prior Walter||Lyttelton||2017||News|